MatthewSteen/MS-AREN-5849-Independent-Study/md/independent_study.md

 # 5. Conclusions

 This report reviewed and summarized the current literature reported for GEB suitable technologies with the goal of categorizing the technologies according to several criteria.
 These criteria include demand-side management strategies, potential to provide grid services, technology maturity, and ability to perform analysis and evaluation in whole-building simulation software.
-The results identified a total of ten market-ready technologies with high potential to provide grid services that could be evaluated with BEM software.
+The results identified a total of ten market-ready technologies with high potential to provide grid services that could be evaluated with BPS software.